capital-G/supercollider-wiki/Guide-for-New-Contributors.md

 First and foremost, thank you!
 We appreciate that you want to contribute to SuperCollider.
 Your time is valuable, and your contributions mean a lot to us.

+This page is the new home for the document formerly known as `CONTRIBUTING.md`.

 ## Joining the Community

 SuperCollider users and developers communicate on a number of different channels.
 Here's how to access them: